Elementary School Handbook

 Directory Information

 FERPA requires the District, with certain exceptions, to obtain your written consent prior to the disclosure of personally identifiable information from your child’s education records.
-However, the District may disclose appropriately designated information (known as "directory information") without your written consent, unless you notify the District in writing within 20 days of the date you receive this notice that you do not want any or all of those types of information about the student designated as directory information.
+However, the District may disclose appropriately designated information (known as "directory information") without your written consent, unless you notify the District in writing within 20 days of the date you receive this notice that you do not want any or all those types of information about the student designated as directory information.
 Directory information includes the following information relating to a student: the student\family members' name, address, telephone number, date and place of birth, participation in officially recognized activities and sports, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
 Directory information may be disclosed for purposes beneficial to the student and the District only with the approval of the District Superintendent or designee.
 A parent or eligible student may not use the right above to opt out of directory information disclosures to prevent an educational agency or institution from disclosing or requiring a student to disclose the student’s name, identifier, or institutional e-mail address in a class in which the student is enrolled.

 The Annual Notice of Special Education Services is posted in the Delaware County Daily Times prior to the beginning of each school year in August.
-A full copy of this posting, also called the Child Find Notice, is available in the front foyer of the Radnor Township School District administration building and the Office of Student Services at 610-688-8100 x6071.
+A full copy of this posting, also called the Child Find Notice, is available in the front foyer of the Radnor Township School District administration building and the Office of Student Services at 610-688-8100 x 6071.

 The Radnor Township School District provides – without cost to parents/guardians – screenings, evaluations, appropriate programs, and services to all students thought to be exceptional and in need of specially designed instruction, from age 5 through the end of the school year that the student turns 21.
 These programs and services are made available to children who meet the qualifications of being a student with intellectually disabled (at times referred to as mental retardation), hearing impairments including deafness, speech or language impairments, visual impairments including blindness, emotional disturbance, multiple disabilities, orthopedic impairments, autism, traumatic brain injury, other health impairments, and specific learning disability.